idleberg/atom-language-nsis/README.md

 1. `.env` files
 2. system-wide environment variables

-**Note:** Some operating systems require Atom to be launched from terminal in order to access system-wide environment variables.
+**Note:** Some operating systems require the editor to be launched from terminal in order to access system-wide environment variables.

 Additionally, you can pass special environment variables prefixed with `NSIS_APP_` as definitions to your installer script.